Professional Reviews

 FamiSafe Ease of Use

 FamiSafe’s web app is designed in a similar way to the mobile app, and it’s just as easy to use.
-The main dashboard shows a live map with the location of your kid’s device, lets you see how long they’ve been using that device, and shows you any immediate concerns you need to know about.
+The main dashboard shows a live map with the location of your kid’s device, lets you see your kid’s screen time for the day and shows you anything inappropriate it’s detected on your child’s social media.
+You can also click on Details next to each section and get more information.

 FamiSafe Ease of Use